esha-tabassum/VersionControl_Group2_GitHub/Group2_PracticeDocument.md

 ---

 ## ✏️ Ayesha
 Github has a clean and user friendly interface.
 The navigation is easy for beginners.
-Creating our first repository was starightfprward.
+Creating our first repository was straightfprward.
+Key Features: one click branch creation, visual commit history, and seamless collaboration tools that make team projects manageable.
 ---

 ## ✏️ Iqra